robot-motion/bench-mr/README.md

 The provided CHOMP implementation requires, GLUT and other OpenGL libraries to be present, which can be installed through the `freeglut3-dev` package.
 PNG via `libpng-dev`, expat via `libexpat1-dev`.

-To support visual debugging, Qt5 with the `Charts` and `Svg` modules needs to be installed (optional dependency).
+Optionally, to support visual debugging, Qt5 with the `Charts` and `Svg` modules needs to be installed.

 ## Using Docker